 - Staff will carry a cell phone for emergencies.

-- A first aid kit, participant list and enrolment details and emergency contact numbers will be taken.
+- A first aid kit, attendance role, personal details report and emergency contact numbers will be taken.

-- When on excursions a message will be left at the Facility with the whereabouts of the group, participant list and expected time of return.
+- When on excursions a message will be left at the facility with the whereabouts of the group, copy of the attendance role, and expected time of return.

 - If using public transport all the children will travel together and normal safety regulations will apply.
 The set staff to child ratio’s will be adhered to.

-- If a bus is hired for an excursion, only reputable companies will be used and reference checks will be completed.
+- If a bus is hired for an excursion, only reputable companies will be used and reference checks may be completed.